 “Mom.”
 I looked at her, wide-eyed.

 “Kamran, they want you to write a book!
 Is this real?
 I swear to God, you’d better email her back.”

 I felt my lips quiver, my heart drop, and tears fill my eyes.
 It was as if one of Scheherazade’s genies spiraled into my life like a veil of spun sugar, ready to grant three wishes after centuries of imprisonment.
 The universe spoke and it was in my favor; I was going to write a book.

 Fast forwarding past the meetings, emails, phone calls, and contracts, I finally had a concept ready.
 It was an instructional on everything I loved to cook and bake— a risky idea I was set on.
 They weren’t sold on the concept; it was back to the drawing board for me, and my new instructions were to do something I didn’t dare want to think about doing: a baking book.
+With these and pretzels and chocolate cake and strawberry pavlova.
 It was a scary task I felt was best left to the people who’ve been doing it well for a long time— people like David and Mary Berry.